AlfredCYL/gplearn_cross_factor/README.md

 ## Stay Updated

-Stay tuned for future releases as I continue to improve and enrich gp_cross_factor.
+Stay tuned for future releases as I continue to improve and enrich gplearn_cross_factor.
 Don't miss out on the latest updates and enhancements by watching this repository.

-Happy factor analysis with gp_cross_factor!
+Happy factor analysis with gplearn_cross_factor!